Wareham Gatemen: The 1990s: A long streak of success

 Reed's boys were champs again in 1997, led by CCBL Hall of Fame slugger Carlos Peña.
 The sure-handed first baseman won the league MVP and Sportsmanship awards, and led the CCBL in homers (8) and RBI (33) while batting .318.
 The team also featured future major league all-star and Cy Young Award winner Barry Zito.
 The Gatemen finished the regular season first in the West Division, and after a two-game semi-finals sweep of Bourne, faced Harwich for the title.
 In the championship series, Wareham took Game 1 at home, 9–4.
 The Gatemen completed the title sweep in Game 2 at Whitehouse Field by a tally of 6–2, with playoff MVP Kevin Hodge's three-run blast in the sixth sealing the victory.

 Other notable 1990s Gatemen included Roy Marsh, who set a league record with 48 stolen bases, and was West Division All-Star Game MVP for Wareham in 1993.
-Wareham's 1996 team boasted league MVP Kevin Nicholson, saves co-leader Clint Chrysler, and CCBL Hall of Famer Lance Berkman, who led the league in batting with a .352 mark.
+Wareham's 1996 team boasted league MVP and CCBL Hall of Famer Kevin Nicholson, saves co-leader Clint Chrysler, and CCBL Hall of Famer Lance Berkman, who led the league in batting with a .352 mark.
 The 1998 Gatemen featured a pair of star moundsmen in CCBL Hall of Famer Ben Sheets and the co-winner of the league's Outstanding Pitcher Award, Phil Devey.